 - Ask any staff member for a grievance form

-- Print a Grievance Form.
+- Complete a Grievance Form in English or Spanish.
 Complete and return to Northfield Hospital, Attention: Patient Advocate, 2000 North Avenue, Northfield MN 55057.

 - Call the Patient Advocate at 507-646-1509 or email at: firstname.lastname@example.org

 - Ask to speak to the Nursing Supervisor